jhuus/BriteKit/command-reference.md

   specified class doesn't exist, it will be automatically created.

 Options:
   -c, --cfg PATH      Path to YAML file defining config overrides.
   -d, --db TEXT       Path to the training database.
   --cat TEXT          Category name, e.g. 'bird' for when new class is added.
                       Defaults to 'default'.
   --code TEXT         Class code for when new class is added.
   --name TEXT         Class name.  [required]
-  --dir DIRECTORY  Path to directory containing recordings.  [required] --overlap FLOAT  Spectrogram overlap in seconds.
+  --dir DIRECTORY     Path to directory containing recordings.  [required] --max-spec INTEGER  Maximum spectrograms per recording; sampled evenly by
+                      default or randomly with --random.
+  --max-rec INTEGER   Maximum number of recordings to process.
+  --overlap FLOAT     Spectrogram overlap in seconds.
 Defaults to value in the
                       config file.
   --src TEXT          Source name for inserted recordings.
-Defaults to 'default'.
+Defaults to
+                      'default'.
   --sgroup TEXT       Spectrogram group name.
 Defaults to 'default'.
+  --include-existing  Also extract new offsets from recordings already in the
+                      database.
+  --random            Randomize recording selection and spectrogram offsets.
   --help              Show this message and exit.
 ```
 ### britekit extract-by-csv
 ```